apache/incubator-devlake-website/docs/Plugins/webhook.md

 ### Sample Config in CircleCI

 CircleCI pipelines are the highest-level unit of work.
 Pipelines include your workflows, which coordinate your jobs.
-The following demo regard CircleCI workflow as the entity task in DevLake.
+The following demo is regarding a CircleCI workflow running as an entity task in DevLake.

-In CircleCI, the data defined in env describe build machine, pipelines and tasks , sucs as `$CIRCLE_WORKFLOW_JOB_ID`, etc. So Write config to send task data read from env in each workflow and send the close pipeline request in the last workflow.
+In CircleCI, the data defined in *env* describe the build machine, pipelines and tasks (e.g. `$CIRCLE_WORKFLOW_JOB_ID`), etc. You will need to add config to send task data, read from the *env*, for each workflow, and to send the *close pipeline* request in the last workflow.

 ```yaml
 version: 2.1